lukamiletic95/papers/System model - consensus & gossip.md

 	<h4>Figure # - Blockchain inside <i>FN</i> nodes</h4>
 </div>

 The blockchain consists of blocks that are linked in some way (e.g. every block contains a hash function of the previous block).
 The first block in the blockchain is called a *Genesis* block, and every other block can trace its lineage back to it.
 In addition, the *Genesis* block also contains information about the first ever *validator set*.
 Each block inside the blockchain is described with a number - *height* (ordinal number of a block inside a blockchain).
+Each block also contains a batch of transactions that are not only recorded permanently as a history of blockchain, but are also executed whenever a new

 In order to add a new block to the blockchain, a set of nodes - ***validator set*** must reach a consensus for each *height* ***h***.
 A ***validator set*** is a set of *FN* nodes that is chosen for each consensus instance, which is executed whenever a new block at height *h* is to be added to the blockchain.
 Let the size of the validator set be denoted as ***n*** where ***n < m***.